rayworks/AspectDroidPlugin/README.md

 ## Note

-For the compatibility with Kotlin code, please define the `Aspect` class in Kotlin.
+**For the compatibility with Kotlin code (if you've already mixed Java and Kotlin in the project), please define the class with `Aspect` Annotation in Kotlin.**

 You also can check the sample project in [here](https://github.com/rayworks/DroidWeekly/tree/aop_test).

 ## Credits